Holler If Ya Hear Me

 "Holler If Ya Hear Me" is a song by American rapper 2Pac from his second solo studio album, Strictly 4 My N.I.G.G.A.Z.
 (1993).
-It was released on February 4, 1993 as the album's lead single.
-The track, which samples "Do It Any Way You Wanna" People's Choice and Public Enemy's "Rebel Without a Pause", is an anthem of resistance.
+It was released on February 4, 1993, as the album's lead single.
+The track is an anthem of resistance.
 Frustrations with black poverty, police injustice, and Tupac's perceived persecution from political figure Dan Quayle fuel the majority of the track.
 The song is autobiographical in nature, referring to various traumas experienced by Tupac himself, and the editor of Vibe was quoted in Time magazine as stating that the song struck a chord with a large section of disaffected youth.

 The song was used by Michael Eric Dyson as the title of his book about the life of Tupac Shakur.
 The song was also used as a title for a musical based on Shakur's music, which premiered on Broadway at the Palace Theatre on May 26, 2014 and closed on July 20, 2014.
 The non-biographical musical, directed by Kenny Leon and starring rapper/poet Saul Williams, was also produced by Shakur's mother, Afeni Shakur.
-The song was also played in the 1994 film Above The Rim, which starred Tupac.
+The song was also played in the 1994 film Above the Rim, which starred Tupac.